EarlGlynn/HAVV-analysis/README.md

 Why does New York's nonmatch rate spike periodically over 90% and is still 40% almost all the time?

-It's curious that New York's match death rate is so much lower than other stats.
+It's curious that New York's match death rate is much lower than many other states.

 ![alt text](New-York-HAVV-Data-2024-05-25.png "HAVV Data for New York")